Konrad Knudsen

-History
+Biography

-Konrad Knudsen was born in Drammen, and was a painter like his father.
-He finished accounting training in 1904 and worked as a painter in Drammen until 1908 when he travelled to the United States.
-In the US he worked as a painter, lumberjack and a construction worker, and then became editor of the socialist publication Social-Demokraten.
-In 1920, Knudsen was one of the leading figures in the Scandinavian Socialist Federation that sided with the Communist International.
+Konrad Knudsen was born in Drammen to Olaves Knudsen, also a painter, and Gina Larsen.
+After graduating from a business school in 1904 he worked as a painter in Drammen until 1908, when he moved to the United States.
+Knudsen lived in the US until 1920, where he worked as a painter, forester and construction worker; in 1917–20 he was editor of the socialist newspaper Social-Demokraten in Chicago.
+He was active within the Scandinavian Socialist Federation, an organization of Scandinavian immigrants to the US, where he was one of the leading figures to side with the Communist International in 1920.

-Knudsen returned to Drammen in 1920 and worked as a painter foreman until 1923, before he then got a job as an editor in the newspaper Fremtiden.
-From 1921, Knudsen held various positions within the Labour Party, and was elected to the Norwegian Parliament in October 1936, a position he would hold for the next 21 years, including in the 1940–1945 government in exile.
+Knudsen returned to Drammen in 1920 and worked as a painter foreman until 1923, when he became editor of the newspaper Fremtiden.
+From 1921 he held various positions within the Labour Party, and was elected to the Norwegian Parliament in the 1936 election.
+Knudsen would remain a member of parliament for the next 21 years.